Willem Albert Bachiene; 1712 - 1783.

 is pure fantasy.
 Louisiane still extends deeply east of the

-Mississippi (French sovereignty over that area was abrogated
+Mississippi (french sovereignty over that area was terminated

 Note also the profound ignorance of the inland geography of